xUhEngwAng/912-notes/words.md

 	- They found the television cameras too intrusive.

 + embodiment
-> (n)someone of sth that represents or is very typical of an idea of quality.
+> (n)someone or sth that represents or is very typical of an idea of quality.

 	- He is the embodiment of evil.
 	- A baby is the embodiment of vulnerability.